U.S. federal law prohibits the use of marijuana. However, many states allow medical use to treat pain, nausea and other symptoms.By Mayo Clinic Staff

-No. Marijuana remains a Schedule I drug under federal law, and federal law regulating marijuana supersedes state law.
-Because of the discrepancy between state and federal laws, people may still be arrested and charged with possession in states where marijuana for medical use is legal.
+Many states allow THC to be used for medical reasons.
+Federal law regulating marijuana supersedes state laws.
+Because of this, people may be arrested and charged with possession even in states where marijuana use is legal.

 When is medical marijuana appropriate?

-Studies report that marijuana has possible benefit for several conditions.
+Studies report that medical cannabis has possible benefit for several conditions.
 State laws vary in which conditions qualify people for treatment with medical marijuana.
 If you're considering marijuana for medical use, check your state's regulations.

-Depending on which state you live in, you may qualify for treatment with medical marijuana if you meet certain requirements and have a qualifying condition, such as:
+Depending on the state, you may qualify for treatment with medical marijuana if you meet certain requirements and have a qualifying condition, such as:

 - Amyotrophic lateral sclerosis (ALS)